 Spanish is one of the most widely used languages in the world and is the majority language in 21 countries where it is used by a global population of 440 million people.
-In most of the Spanish-speaking countries, the language has been established by law as the national language.
+In most Spanish-speaking countries, the language has been established by law as the national language.

 In Spanish-speaking countries, the language is used as the official language in governmental offices where legal and official documents are written in the language.
-In these countries, Spanish is found in learning curriculums and taught in local learning institutions.
+In these countries, Spanish is found in learning curricula and taught in local learning institutions.

-Colombia has one of the largest Spanish-speaking population of any country with over 48.4 million people using the language.
+Colombia has one of the largest Spanish-speaking populations of any country, with over 48.4 million people using the language.
 The type of Spanish language used in Colombia is known as Colombian Spanish, a term which is more geographical based than linguistically based.
 Colombian Spanish is the official language in Colombia as prescribed by law and its use is regulated by the Academia Colombiana de la Lengua.
 Colombian Spanish exists in numerous dialects across the country.
 The Santanderean dialect is commonly used in the north-eastern part of the country.
-The Pacific dialect is prevalent in the country’s Pacific coast.
+The Pacific dialect is prevalent on the country’s Pacific coast.
 Other dialects include the Llanero dialect, the Opita dialect, the Pastuso dialect, the Valluno dialect, the Island dialect, the Caribbean dialect and the Bogota dialect.

 Argentina has the second-largest population of Spanish speakers in South America with over 43 million users.
-Rioplatense Spanish (or Castellano rioplatense) is the term used to describe the Spanish dialect used in Argentina which is also used in Uruguay, Peru, Chile, and Bolivia.
+Rioplatense Spanish (or Castellano Rioplatense) is the term used to describe the Spanish dialect used in Argentina which is also used in Uruguay, Peru, Chile, and Bolivia.
 The language was introduced to Argentina by Spaniards during the Spanish colonization of South America.